rzzzwilson/morse_trainer/README.rst

 Statistics kept:

-* % correct, in current test and globally
 * relative error rates by character

 **STATUS**

 This pane will show the 'percentage correct' values for all characters.
 The percentages for Send and Receive will be kept separate.

-The *show_status.py* file contains the code for one status display.

 Character Selection
 -------------------